Tritonoturris menecharmes: Description

 The length of the shell varies between 8 mm and 30 mm.

-(Original description) The delicate, turreted shell has an pale ochreous-brown color, or is (var. albescens) pure white.
+(Original description) The delicate, turreted shell has a pale ochreous-brown color, or is (var. albescens) pure white.
 The shell contains 8-9 whorls.
-The protoconch itself is globular, plain, the next beautifully but microscopically cancellate, the remainder longitudinally acutely costate, angled above.
+The protoconch itself is globular, plain, the next is beautifully but microscopically cancellate, the remainder is longitudinally acutely costate, angled above.
 They are crossed by, in full-grown specimens, on the upper whorls, two, on the body whorl four, spiral raised ribs.
-The interstitial spacesare quadrate, smooth and acutely echinate at the points of junction.
+The interstitial spaces are quadrate, smooth and acutely echinate at the points of junction.
 The number of the ribs on the body whorl is eleven to twelve.
 The aperture is oblong.
-The outer lip is incrassate, without 5-echinate, within obscurely denticulate.
+The outer lip is incrassate, without 5-echinate, and obscurely denticulate.
 The sinus is fairly broad and conspicuous.
-The, columellar margin is straight and multiplicate.
-The siphonal canal is abbreviate and slightly recurved.
+The columellar margin is straight and multiplied.
+The siphonal canal is abbreviated and slightly recurved.

 Distribution

 This marine species occurs off Mauritius, Taiwan and the Philippines.